zachleat/zachleat.com/web/_posts/2017-08-26-twitter-guide.md

 		<img src="/presentations/twitter-commandments/images.013.jpg" alt="" />
 	</picture>
 	<div class="slide-annotations">
-		<p>That was too creative so the design had to be creatively dampened with this literally-spineless abomination.</p>
+		<p>That was too creative so the design had to be dampened with this literally-spineless abomination.</p>
 	</div>
 </div>